Embed Widget

 CORS errors

 If you see CORS errors in your browser console, your domain may not be in the allowed origins list.
-Go to Your Agent > Widget tab and add your domain to the Allowed domains setting.
+Go to Agents > Publish tab and check the Placement sub-tab for the Allowed domains setting.

 Widget loads but conversations fail

-• Verify that your agent is published (the Publish Chat Widget button should show as already published)
+• Verify that your agent is published (the Publish tab should show your agent as already published)

 • Check that your agent has remaining conversations for the month